 Characters smoke cigars and pipes.
 Cartoon weasels are shown passed-out drunk, with bottles and mugs by their sides.
 Characters hoist mugs of beer into the air before drinking.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Often overlooked even by Disney fans, this is classic Disney animation at its best and features Basil Rathbone and Bing Crosby as narrators.
+Often overlooked even by Disney fans, this Disney double-feature is classic animation at its best and features Basil Rathbone and Bing Crosby as narrators.
 With a cozy Edwardian setting, a dollop of slapstick violence, and a variety of British stereotypes, the tale of Mr. Toad is an endearing foray into Merrie Olde England.